yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 ![2148e0bc442704d7ba0ff5f4e63151a3.png](resources/2148e0bc442704d7ba0ff5f4e63151a3.png)

-After the above process, you can clearly see that the backdoor.asp file has been successfully uploaded to the “WebDAV” directory.
+After the above process, you can clearly see the backdoor.asp file has been successfully uploaded to the “WebDAV” directory.

 ![bc07d4eef9682c1ba1c534a14d460488.png](resources/bc07d4eef9682c1ba1c534a14d460488.png)

-Now what we have to do is start a listener from our attack machine.
-For this purpose I’m going to use Metasploit.
+Now, what we have to do is start a listener from our attack machine.
+For this purpose, I’m going to use Metasploit.

 Use the above commands, respectively.